doinyco/doinyco/README.md

 Hi 👋 My name is Doina
 ============================
-I am a Software Engineer passionate about web development, and backend systems.
+I am a Fullstack Software Engineer with a passion for building dynamic and responsive web applications
 -----------------------------

 * 🌍  I'm based in Greater Seattle area